tobiasjcat/WildBeyond/logs.md

 Kadayif didn't find the book with Slimetongue.
 Slimetongue remembered the king visiting with a tome when Lady Squelchtoe called him away urgently to see Glompglorp, The Great and Powerful Salamancer.
 Slimetongue seems earnest.

 We are planning on visiting to investigate Lady Squelchtoe.
 The guest book lists written in Gullop, Baron Grugenos, and The Duchess of the Algae Bloom.
-We are told that Earl Stinkwater is baking a cake for the party.
+We are told that Earl Grumple of Stinkwater is baking a cake for the party.
 Slimetongue directs us southward to the housing district where Grugenos lives.

 There is a knotty tree with a clothesline with very old homemade clothes dangling from them.
 One end of the clothesline disappears into the fog.
 From in the tree from Sprites start yelling rude things at us.